yoep/RazerPoliceLight/README.md

 - Selection of active Chroma devices
 - Color configuration based on ELS configuration

-## Changelog features for 2.0.0
+## Changelog features for 2.0.1

-- LML support
+- Chroma SDK & iCue SDK can now be used together
-- Updated Cue SDK to v3.0.464
+- Captured Chroma SDK errors when checking the availability of the SDK
-- Updated .NET framework to v4.8
+- Fixed a crash when ELS colors are enabled and the vehicle XML file doesn't exist